Pirhomega/5303-DB-Matamoros/couchbase_presentation/README.md

 This folder contains the Couchbase presentation and all demonstration code used.
 The .json files were uploaded to the Couchbase instance with the 'cbimport' command.
+The ultimate and more complete Couchbase presentation would be in A9.